danvoronov/airtable_api_full_backuper/README.md

     Backup all bases for a given Airtable account
-    Save each base to a separate folder with JSON file per table Supports exponential backoff for retry on API errors Resumes backups if interrupted
-    Logs progress, errors, and statistics
+    Save each base to a separate folder with JSON file per table Logs progress, errors, and statistics